 - 10. The University may remove a Respondent from its Educational Program or Activity on an emergency basis: - a.
 After an individualized safety or risk analysis is conducted based on known facts and circumstances. - i.
-The University's threat assessment team if the Respondent is a student - ii.
+The University's threat assessment team if the Respondent is a student

+- ii.
 The Director of Human Resources upon consultation with the employee's supervisor and other relevant personnel as determined by the circumstances if the Respondent is an employee - b.
-If it is determined that the Respondent's actions arising from the alleged Sexual Harassment poses an immediate threat to the physical health or safety of a member of the University community (including self-harm) arising from the allegations of sexual harassment, and not removing the Respondent. - c.
-If the Respondent's actions posing an immediate and direct threat do not arise from the allegations of Sexual Harassment (such as a student possessing a weapon on campus unrelated to any Sexual Harassment allegation), then the University will address the concern in accordance with applicable law and the applicable code of conduct, separate from this policy. - d.
-Before an emergency removal decision is implemented there shall be appropriate consideration of all applicable disability laws and how those laws may require some modification of the decision. - e.
+If it is determined that the Respondent's actions arising from the alleged Sexual Harassment poses an immediate threat to the physical health or safety of a member of the University community (including self-harm) arising from the allegations of Sexual Harassment. - c.
+If the Respondent's actions posing an immediate and direct threat do not arise from the allegations of Sexual Harassment (such as a student possessing a weapon on campus unrelated to any Sexual Harassment allegation), then the University will address the concern in accordance with the applicable code of conduct, separate from this Policy.

+Before an emergency removal decision is implemented there shall be appropriate consideration of all applicable disability laws and how those laws may require some modification of the decision.

 If an Emergency Removal is made, the Coordinator shall issue a written notice to the Respondent, and with an immediate right to appeal.
-An appeal of an emergency removal decision is the same used for an appeal of a hearing decision determining responsibility under this policy.
-See Section 34-38 below. - f.
-A decision to impose an emergency removal is a discretionary one, and not tantamount to a determination of responsibility or a sanction, and the Respondent will still be entitled to the presumption of non-responsibility pending completion of the grievance process.
-The decision can be made whether a grievance process is underway or not.
+An appeal of an emergency removal decision is the same used for an appeal of a hearing decision determining responsibility under this Policy.
+See Paragraph 34-38 below.

+A decision to impose an emergency removal is a discretionary one, and not tantamount to a determination of responsibility or a Sanction.